 Return pot used to cook pasta to medium-high heat.

-Add cream, vegetable base, half the thyme (reserve remaining for garnish), half the cheese (reserve remaining for topping), cooked pasta, and mushroom-onion mixture to hot pot and cook, stirring occasionally, until slightly thickened, 2-4 minutes.
+Add cream, vegetable base, half the thyme (reserve remaining for garnish), half the cheese (reserve remaining for topping), cooked pasta, and mushroom-onion mixture to hot pot.
+Stir occasionally until slightly thickened, 2-4 minutes.

 Bake the Casserole

-Pour pasta mixture into prepared casserole dish and top with croutons and remaining cheese.
+Pour pasta mixture into prepared casserole dish.
+For best results, use an 8" casserole dish.
+Top with croutons and remaining cheese.

 Bake until cheese is golden brown, 10-14 minutes.